jtsiomb/sgikbd/case/README.md

 File list
 ---------
-  - sgikbd.scad: source file, open it with OpenSCAD to export STL files.
+  - `sgikbd.scad`: source file, open it with OpenSCAD to export STL files.
-  - sgikbd-bot.stl: STL file containing the bottom part of the case in the default configuration.
+  - `sgikbd-bot.stl`: STL file containing the bottom part of the case in the default configuration.
-  - sgikbd-top.stl: STL file containing the top part of the case in the default configuration.
+  - `sgikbd-top.stl`: STL file containing the top part of the case in the default configuration.
-  - sgikbd-top-allports.stl: STL file containing the top part of the case, with all SGI ports open (no break-away panels).
+  - `sgikbd-top-allports.stl`: STL file containing the top part of the case, with all SGI ports open (no break-away panels).

 Options